 Using Banzai is a fantastic way to drive registrations to all kinds of events, but not all events are created equal.
 The best performing events we see have strong incentives tied to attendance and a clear objective for attendees to achieve by the end.

-In a recent Banzai webinar, Sara Lopatin, Argyle Forum’s Director of Marketing, Events, explained how she helps put on more than 200 live events per year geared primarily toward executives from Fortune 1000 companies.
+In a recent interview with Banzai, Sara Lopatin, Argyle Forum’s Director of Marketing, Events, explained how she helps put on more than 200 live events per year geared primarily toward executives from Fortune 1000 companies.
 Sara specifically called out the importance of adding high-level speakers to any events that feature roundtables or are filled with thought leadership presentations.
 Past effective events with Banzai have been built around unique experiences like a movie premiere, hosted at desirable venues like a hot restaurant or Topgolf, or featured prize giveaways or raffles.

 Sara also highlighted the importance of presenting effective and appropriate content for your chosen audience.
 Specifically, managers and directors find value in presentations where they can take away actionable insights, while a VP- and CXO-level audience prioritizes networking and exchanging ideas on how to resolve their pain points.
 Developing a clear objective for potential attendees helps Banzai do the critical work of generating quality registrations for your field marketing events.